 - Untreated bacterial infections, such as strep throat

-Overuse of certain medications such as aspirin or other nonsteroidal anti-inflammatory drugs and exposure to chemicals such as mercury and lithium may also cause secondary childhood nephrotic syndrome in children.
+Overuse of certain medications such as aspirin or other nonsteroidal anti-inflammatory drugs and exposure to chemicals such as mercury and lithium may also cause kidney damage in children, mimicking nephrotic syndrome.

 Risks And Complications Of Nephrotic Syndrome

 Studies predict that there could be a link between genetics and nephrotic syndrome.
 So, children who have a family history of kidney issues or other autoimmune diseases are at a higher risk of developing this condition.
 Also, children who are under certain medications or have infections could be at a higher risk.

 - The low protein levels may cause a reduction in the flow of water from the tissues into the blood vessels, resulting in the accumulation of water in the tissues and further leading to swelling starting around the eyes progressing to lower legs, and the rest of the body.

 - Your child will be prone to infections, as their body lacks the essential proteins that help fight the infections.

 - Unexplained weight gain is also seen due to the accumulation of excess water in the body.